 Insulin resistance, high blood sugar, pre-diabetes and diabetes are significant players in the risk of dementia and cognitive dysfunction.
 Diabetes (and high blood pressure) in middle age (age 40-64) leads to brain cell loss, dementia, problems with memory, thinking skills, hormone imbalances, and other damage to the brain later in life.

-Published in the journal Neurology, German researchers evaluated the size of the brain’s memory center, the hippocampus, using a specialized type of MRI scanner.
+Published in the journal Neurology, researchers evaluated the size of the brain’s memory center, the hippocampus, using a specialized type of MRI scanner.
 They measured the blood glucose levels in the same individuals.
 When the data was analyzed, a direct relationship was found between the degree of atrophy or shrinkage of the hippocampus and blood sugar measurements.
 Even subtle elevations of blood sugar (far below the level where one would be labeled as being diabetic) were already associated with brain shrinkage.
 What’s more, the researchers also performed cognitive testing on these individuals and found a direct relationship between failing memory and blood sugar elevation.

 The take home message here is straightforward: Even mild elevations of blood sugar correlate perfectly with both brain degeneration and cognitive dysfunction.
 And because your blood sugar directly reflects your sugar and carbohydrate consumption, you can choose to directly influence the size, and more importantly the preservation of function of your brain by balancing your blood sugar and insulin.